 health and fluency

-To successfully integrate with society and obtain its protection and support, learning to communicate effectively is vital.
+To successfully integrate with society, to obtain its protection and support, learning to communicate effectively is vital.
 Being shunned is often a death sentence.
 Infants are instinctively aware of this - as the insistence of their demands for conversation shows.
 Their drive to communicate readily overwhelms their other fears as well as their drives of hunger and thirst.
 We cry first, and then we suckle - all animals do.
 The pattern of expression we learn during ontogeny determines the quality of the conversations we have with the world around us.
-In later life, away from our family home, through it we must learn to negotiate meaning with those from cultures other than our own.
+In later life, away from our family home, through this we must learn to negotiate meaning with those from cultures other than our own.

 The survival of each being depends upon it making sense of its environments, external and internal, and appropriately communicating in them.
 Success in doing so determines not only biological well-being but also mental well-being - its meta-biological expression.
 The psyche, when understood as distinct from an ineffable soul, describes the fluency of our communication, and the success of our mental-wellbeing interventions is determined by their success in engaging with this.